 Get a UW Flexible Option Degree Guide

 Download an introductory guide (PDF) to the self-paced, competency-based UW Flexible Option programs, including details about costs, admission requirements, and more.

 - At Your Own Pace.
-Take assessments whenever you are ready – there are no deadlines or live log-on times .
-Practice first to make sure.
-As soon as you prove mastery, you receive credit and move on, without having to wait for the next lesson or semester.
+Take assessments whenever you are ready.
+As soon as you prove mastery, you receive credit and can move on, without having to wait for the next lesson or semester.
 Move quickly through material you know or take more time if you need it.

 - Affordable.
-Instead of paying by course or by credit, the Flexible Option lets you pay a flat rate for a subscription period of your choice.
-If you are highly motivated and have significant experience related to your degree, you may be able to accelerate your progress and shorten your time to graduation, saving time and money.
+Instead of paying by course or by credit, the UW Flexible Option lets you pay a flat rate for a subscription period.
+If you are highly motivated and have significant experience related to your degree, you may be able to accelerate your progress and shorten your time to graduation.
+This structure saves you time and money.

 Is competency-based education right for you?

-Although competency-based education offers returning adult learners a real opportunity to earn a college degree while balancing commitments to work and family, this innovative model is not for everyone.
-There are no set classes, and the pace of your learning is entirely up to you.
-But if you are the right kind of student—experienced, self-directed, and motivated to succeed—then competency-based programs such as the Flexible Option may be just what you’ve been waiting for.
+Although competency-based education offers returning adult learners like yourself a real opportunity to earn a college degree while balancing work and family, this innovative model is not for everyone.
+But if you are the right kind of student—experienced, self-directed, and motivated to succeed—then the competency-based UW Flexible Option may be just the right fit.

 Call one of our enrollment advisers today— 608-262-2011— to learn more about how you can fit college into your busy life and earn your degree.

 Click on any of the images below to learn about how some of our students have made competency-based education work for them.